ghiorsiandrea/ghiorsiandrea/README.md

 <br>

-You will be able to appreciate that some of my projects are about YouTube courses (for example: "Computer Pills" in which I was able to acquire and apply valuable knowledge on, for example, Collections, Sockets.
+You will be able to appreciate that some of my projects are about YouTube courses (for example: "Java desde Cero - Pildoras Informaticas" in which I was able to acquire and apply valuable knowledge on, for example, Collections, Sockets.
 </h3>